 - Possible influence on company pension schemes

-What 3 things should you consider before signing a termination agreement?
+What should you consider before signing a termination agreement?

-Before entering into a termination agreement, you should:
+Before agreeing on a termination offer, you should:

 - Always read the draft carefully and check that the content is complete

-- If a severance payment is proposed, examine the amount of the severance payment (or have it examined)
+- If your employer proposes a severance payment, examine the amount of the severance payment (or ask your lawyer to check this)

 A termination agreement should contain the following content:

-- Date when the employment relationship is to be terminated.
+- Date when the employment relationship will end

 - Amount and payment of a severance payment (see below)